cnabio/cnab-spec/101-bundle-json.md

 ```

 - The `credentials` container is a map of human-friendly credential names to a description of where the invocation image expects to find them.
-  - The name key must be human-readable
+  - The name key MUST be human-readable
     - `path` describes the _absolute path within the invocation image_ where the invocation image expects to find the credential
     - `env` contains _the name of an environment variable_ that the invocation image expects to have available when executing the CNAB `run` tool (covered in the next section).

-When _both a path and an env_ are specified, _only one is required_ (properties are disjunctive).
-To require two presentations of the same material, two separate entries must be made.
+When _both a path and an env_ are specified, _only one is REQUIRED_ (properties are disjunctive).
+To require two presentations of the same material, two separate entries MUST be made.

 ## Custom Actions